- 12. Cape Bolinao Lighthouse

 Built by Filipino, American, and British engineers in 1905, Cape Bolinao Lighthouse is one of the five major lighthouses in the Philippines and is the second-highest of these five, bested only by Ilocos Norte’s Cape Bojeador Lighthouse.
 Standing atop Punta Piedra Point in Barangay Patar in Bolinao, it guided ships cruising in the West Philippine Sea, until its batteries gave out in 2004.

-The lighthouse may not be working anymore, but it still attracts many visitors, thanks to its unique architecture and the picturesque views that it offers, making it a perfect spot for picture-taking.
+The lighthouse may not be working anymore, but it still attracts many visitors to join a Cape Bolinao lighthouse tour, thanks to its unique architecture and the picturesque views that it offers, making it a perfect spot for picture-taking.

 The illumination room and the 140-step spiral staircase may be closed to visitors, but with the lighthouse sitting atop a hill with a 72-m elevation, even just standing at the base gives you scenic views of lush greenery and the sparkling ocean.
 It’s no wonder that this over-a-century old lighthouse has become one of Bolinao’s most enduring and instantly recognizable icons.